lennoncort/Project-Advanced-SQL-Techniques/README.md

 # SQL Practice & Chicago Datasets Project

 This repository contains my SQL learning journey, including:

-- Practice exercises with **multiple-choice SQL questions**.
+- Practice exercises with **multiple-choice SQL questions** and guided solutions.
 - Hands-on queries over real-world datasets from the City of Chicago.
+- Creation of relational database schemas (e.g., HR database) to practice table design, keys, and relationships.
+- Advanced SQL practice with views, complex `JOINs`, `UNION`, conditional logic (`CASE`), and data cleaning.
-- Scripts and notes to reinforce concepts like `JOINs`, subqueries, `GROUP BY`, aggregation, and filtering.
+- Scripts and notes to reinforce concepts like `JOINs`, subqueries, `GROUP BY`, aggregation, filtering, and transaction control.

 ---